Leody Taveras Player Props: Rangers vs. Yankees

 Leody Taveras At The Plate

-- Taveras is hitting .299 with 11 doubles, two triples, eight home runs and 17 walks.
+- Taveras has 11 doubles, two triples, eight home runs and 17 walks while hitting .298.

-- Among the qualifying batters in MLB play, he ranks 11th in batting average, 36th in on-base percentage, and 37th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 11th, his on-base percentage ranks 42nd, and he is 40th in the league in slugging.

-- In 63.3% of his 60 games this season, Taveras has picked up at least one hit.
-He's also had 18 multi-hit games.
+- Taveras has picked up an RBI in 27.9% of his games this season, with more than one RBI in 14.8% of his games.
+He has also plated three or more runs in five contests.

-- Taveras has an RBI in 17 of 60 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in five contests.
+- He has scored in 45.9% of his games this season, with more than one run scored in 13.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.